-What stands out most when you visit Hearthstone Animal Clinic is our desire to provide your pet with the best personalized care possible within a practice that has a family oriented atmosphere.
+What stands out most when you visit Hearthstone Animal Clinic in Houston is our desire to provide your pet with the best personalized care possible within a practice that has a family-oriented atmosphere.

 The basis of our model of care is prevention.
-As medical professionals we know that the best means to maintain your pet’s health and wellbeing as well as to minimize the lifetime cost of care is through an individualized preventative care plan.
-This is why we recommend thorough wellness exams, appropriate vaccines, proper dental care, lost pet microchip ID, and nutritional counseling.
+As medical professionals, our veterinary staff knows that the best means to maintain your pet’s health and wellbeing as well as to minimize the lifetime cost of care is through an individualized preventative care plan.
+This is why we recommend thorough health maintenance services including wellness exams, appropriate vaccines, proper dental care, lost pet microchip ID, and nutritional counseling.

 For some pets, it may be a good idea to perform DNA testing for breed identification while for others behavioral counseling will help strengthen the human/animal bond.
-However, no matter your pet’s preventative care needs, our facility and services are designed to provide high-quality care through each age and stage of his or her life.
+However, no matter your pet’s preventative care needs, our facility, and veterinary services are designed to provide high-quality care through each age and stage of your pet’s life.

 Hearthstone Animal Clinic understands the special role your pet plays in your family and is dedicated to becoming your partner in your pet’s health care.
 Our clinic motto is We treat you and your pet like part of our family, which is something our many clients would say we live up to each and every day.

 Please take a moment to go through our services and learn why we believe they are important to the care of your pet.
 Then feel free to give us a call to set up an appointment or speak with a member of our staff.